markjrieke/statistical-rethinking/16-Generalized Linear Madness/chapter_16_notes.md

     ## Chain 3

+    ## Chain 3 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

+    ## Chain 3 Exception: lognormal_lpdf: Location parameter[1] is -inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS2rwHY/model-42246d1943af.stan', line 23, column 4 to column 32)

+    ## Chain 3 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

+    ## Chain 3 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

+    ## Chain 3

+    ## Chain 3 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

+    ## Chain 3 Exception: lognormal_lpdf: Location parameter[1] is -inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS2rwHY/model-42246d1943af.stan', line 23, column 4 to column 32)

+    ## Chain 3 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

+    ## Chain 3 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

+    ## Chain 3

+    ## Chain 3 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

+    ## Chain 3 Exception: lognormal_lpdf: Location parameter[1] is -inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS2rwHY/model-42246d1943af.stan', line 23, column 4 to column 32)

+    ## Chain 3 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

+    ## Chain 3 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

+    ## Chain 3

     ## Chain 4 Iteration:   1 / 1000 [  0%]  (Warmup)
-    ## Chain 1 Iteration:   1 / 1000 [  0%]  (Warmup)

-    ## Chain 1 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

-    ## Chain 1 Exception: lognormal_lpdf: Location parameter[1] is -inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS06mJR/model-255c32e134f4.stan', line 23, column 4 to column 32)

-    ## Chain 1 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

-    ## Chain 1 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

-    ## Chain 1

     ## Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

-    ## Chain 4 Exception: lognormal_lpdf: Location parameter[1] is inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS06mJR/model-255c32e134f4.stan', line 23, column 4 to column 32)
+    ## Chain 4 Exception: lognormal_lpdf: Location parameter[1] is -inf, but must be finite! (in 'C:/Users/E1735399/AppData/Local/Temp/RtmpS2rwHY/model-42246d1943af.stan', line 23, column 4 to column 32)

     ## Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,